 3.6.1 In the FELDA Case the plaintiffs were statutory bodies established under specific Act of Parliament to carry out certain public functions.
 The plaintiffs were subject to the control and supervision of a cabinet Minister.
 The plaintiffs brought an action against the defendant, a former Minister and a Member of Parliament, for having given an interview to the press wherein he alleged improper dealing by board members of the plaintiffs.
-On the issue of locus standi, the High Court decided that though the plaintiffs were statutory bodies, they were independent of the government and as such were not strictly public authorities as envisaged in Derbyshire.
+On the issue of locus standi, the High Court decided that though the plaintiffs were statutory bodies, they were independent of the government and as such were not strictly public authorities as envisaged in Derbyshire7.
 Even if the plaintiffs were to be considered public authorities, the trial judge was not prepared to adopt the principle in Derbyshire.
 Instead, the trial judge took the contrarian view that:

 'There is the need for organs of local authorities to protect its reputation.
 In fact it is in the public interest to do so and the need to be able to do so is indeed real and pressing.
-Damage to reputation may affect the ability of local authorities to obtain loans, borrow money or tender for contracts not to mention that public may not be too keen to be part of the staff of such body, which may cripple the functions of the local authority.'

-3.6.2 The trial judge took the view that Derbyshire was decided in compliance with UK's obligations under ECHR and therefore it should not be construed as a general development of the common law; that Lord Keith spoke of a local authority being 'democratically elected' in Derbyshire was feature distinguishable from other types of corporation, whether trading or non-trading; that the objection of a local authority using public funds to commence libel proceedings was equally reprehensible in the case of public funds used to finance defamation action taken by individual members of the local authority; that freedom of expression, be it in the ECHR or the Singapore context, is not unlimited and can be restricted in the wider interests of the public order so as not to impinge on or affect the rights of others; that following the dissenting judgment of Mahoney JA in the Australia case of Ballina Shire Council v Ringland, the effect of Derbyshire is that the power of the media in respect of public authorities is to be uncontrolled and that the trial judge held could not be the position in Malaysia.
+Damage to reputation may affect the ability of local authorities to obtain loans, borrow money or tender for contracts not to mention that public may not be too keen to be part of the staff of such body, which may cripple the functions of the local authority.'8 law; that Lord Keith spoke of a local authority being 'democratically elected' in Derbyshire was feature distinguishable from other types of corporation, whether trading or non-trading that the objection of a local authority using public funds to commence libel proceedings was equally reprehensible in the case of public funds used to finance defamation action taken by individual members of the local authority that freedom of expression, be it in the ECHR or the Singapore context, is not unlimited and can be restricted in the wider interests of the public order so as not to impinge on or affect the rights of others that following the dissenting judgment of Mahoney JA in the Australia case of Ballina Shire Council v Ringland, the effect of Derbyshire is that the power of the media in respect of public authorities is to be uncontrolled and that the trial judge held could not be the position in Malaysia the distance of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of the media in the power of public authorities is to be uncontrolled and that the trial pudge held could not be the position in Malaysia.